c3g/GenPipes_Docs/docs/source/index.rst

         This documentation is meant for **new genomics users** as well as the **seasoned ones**.

-        We welcome all community :ref:`contributions<docs_contributing>` to GenPipes including this documentation.
+        We welcome all community :ref:`contributions<docs_contributing>` to GenPipes functionality and this documentation.
+To understand the documentation structure, see :ref:`Site Map<docs_genpipes_archmap>`.

-        See :ref:`Documentation Map<docs_genpipes_archmap>` for more information on how this documentation is organized.

     .. grid-item-card::

         .. dropdown:: :material-outlined:`lock;2em` DRAC Server Access
             :color: primary

             .. include:: /server_access.inc

-        .. dropdown:: :material-outlined:`bolt;2em` Usage Changes (from v5.x)
-            :color: success

-            .. include:: gp5_0.inc

         .. dropdown:: :material-outlined:`handshake;2em` Sponsors
             :color: info